 Joint statement by the Center for Reproductive Rights, the Sexual Rights Initiative, and Child Rights Connect.
 Delivered on 24 March following the Human Rights Council adoption of a resolution on the protection of the rights of the child in the implementation of the 2030 Agenda for Sustainable Development.
 Click here to download in PDF »

 SRI Oral statements made to date during the 34th session of the Human Rights Council.
 This session is ongoing and will conclude on 24 July 2017.

 SRI Statement on Lithuania, UPR Report Consideration – 00:31:18

-The 33rd session of the UN Human Rights Council will take place from the 12th the 30th of September 2016.
-Find below information about anticipated sexual rights-related resolutions, panels and reports, UPR outcomes and parallel events taking place during the 33rd session.
+The 34th session of the UN Human Rights Council will take place from 27 February to 24 March 2017.
+Find below information about anticipated sexual rights-related resolutions, panels and reports, UPR outcomes and parallel events taking place during the 34th session.

 Expected Resolutions Relevant to Sexual Rights

 ‘Imagining a World Without Participation’: Mapping the History and Achievements of Civil Society

 June 2017 thematic report to the UN Human Rights Council by the Special Rapporteur on the rights to freedom of peaceful assembly and of association

 The space for civil society globally has shrunk dramatically over the last 10 years.
 In established democracies as well as in autocratic regimes and states in transition, laws and practices constraining freedoms of association and of peaceful assembly have flourished.

 Find out which human rights recommendations were accepted, noted or deferred by Haiti, Iceland, Lithuania, Moldova (Republic of), South Sudan, Syrian Arab Republic, Timor-Leste, Togo, Uganda, Venezuela (Bolivarian Republic of), and Zimbabwe during the latest UN Universal Periodic Review.